Go

 the crawler, but on this planet heavy could mean several tons.
 Instead of doors on the vehicle,

-aft of the container hold could be pulled up over the seating compartment and anchored
+container hold could be pulled up over the seating compartment and anchored to

 this compartment to protect the collectors from the wind.
 The vehicle also did not have shocks